Fraud Blocker

 • Total refund: ($3,500 + $4,500 + $18,000 + $500) – $1,066.67 = $25,433.33

 These numbers are only estimates, and manufacturers could attempt to reduce payouts by misapplying the offset or by leaving out reimbursable costs.
-That’s why it’s important to work with a lemon lawyer who knows how to accurately calculate what you’re owed and fight for the compensation you’re entitled to.
+That’s why it’s important to work with a lemon lawyer who knows how to accurately calculate what you’re owed and get you the compensation you’re entitled to.

 Hire a Lemon Law Attorney